 In 1867, Dartmouth had its own version of football, called Whole Division.
 Seniors and sophomores played juniors and freshman in chasing after a ball.
-Every student who was not physically incapacitated played the game.
+Every ambulatory student played the game.

 Nine years later, three Dartmouth students put up rugby-style goal posts on the campus green for football games.
-The Dartmouth administration didn’t sanction the game and the goal posts were torn down by commencement.
+The Dartmouth administration didn’t sanction the game and tore down the goal posts by commencement.
 One of the three students, Lewis Parkhurst, later donated the money for Dartmouth’s main administration building, Parkhurst Hall.
 The football team would later be called Big Green.

 Dartmouth played its first intercollegiate football game against Amherst College in 1881, by a touchdown.
 The score: 1-0.
-That auspicious start for Big Green was followed by a crushing 53-0 loss to Harvard in 1882 and an even worse loss to Yale in 1884 by a score of 113–0.
+That auspicious start for Big Green came before a crushing 53-0 loss to Harvard in 1882 and an even worse loss to Yale in 1884 by a score of 113–0.